-During the year, transfers were used to 1) move revenues from the fund with collection authorization to the Debt Service Fund as debt service principal and interest payments become due, 2) move the proceeds from a refunding debt issue from the Debt Service Fund to the Utility Fund and 3) move unrestricted resources previously reported in the Capital Projects Fund to the General Fund.
+During the year, transfers were used to 1) move revenues from the fund with collection authorization to the Debt Service Fund as debt service principal and interest payments become due, 2) transfer resources previously reported in the Debt Service Fund to the Utility Fund for debt service principal and interest payments, 3) move unrestricted resources to other funds as a subsidy.

-E. Defined Benefit Pension Plan
+F. Defined Benefit Pension Plan